-NHibernate is a very popular object-relational mapping (ORM) solution for .NET applications because it simplifies your database programming.
-As a result, many applications using NHibernate are high traffic in nature and therefore face scalability bottlenecks in the database.
+NHibernate is a popular object-relational mapping (ORM) solution for .NET applications because it simplifies your database programming.
+As a result, many high-traffic applications use NHibernate and, thus, face scalability bottlenecks in the database.

-To tackle this, NHibernate provides a caching infrastructure so that applications can use an in-memory cache store instead and database is not exhausted anymore due to such high request load.
-NHibernate caching includes first level cache and second level cache.
+To tackle this, NHibernate provides a caching infrastructure so that applications can use an in-memory cache store instead and prevent exhausting their databases with such a high request load.
+NHibernate caching includes first-level cache and second-level cache.

 NHibernate First Level Cache and its Limitations

-NHibernate First Level (1st level) Cache provides you a basic standalone (in-proc) cache which is associated with Session object and is limited to the current session only.
-1st level cache is used by default to reduce the number of SQL queries on the database per session.
-But, there are a lot of limitations with this 1st level cache as follows:
+NHibernate First Level (1st level) Cache provides a basic standalone (in-proc) cache associated with the session object and is limited to the current session only.
+By default, this 1st level cache reduces the number of SQL queries on the database per session.
+But, there are a lot of limitations with this 1st level cache, as follows:

-- Each process has its own 1st level cache that is not synchronized with other 1st level caches so data integrity cannot be maintained.
+- Each process has its own 1st level cache that is not synchronized with other 1st level caches making data integrity a struggle.

 - Cache size is limited to the process memory and cannot scale.

-- Worker process recycling causes cache to be flushed.
-Then, you have to reload it which reduces your application performance.
+- Worker process recycling causes the cache to be flushed.
+Then, you have to reload it, which reduces your application performance.

 Solution: A Distributed Cache for NHibernate